Reproduce

 Note

 During boot and runtime the user shall never issue more than two Ctrl-c, since it might corrupt the images and prevent successful reboot of the CSS-Aspen FVP.
-In this eventuality, it can be re-generated by issuing kas shell -c "bitbake firmware-fvp-rd-aspen -C deploy"
+In this eventuality, it can be re-generated by issuing kas shell -c "bitbake firmware-fvp-rd-aspen -C deploy" In some cases, pressing Ctrl-c while the system is writing back to the flash might corrupt the images, resulting in an error during boot.
+If this happens, rebuilding the images with the following command will resolve the issue: kas shell -c "bitbake firmware-fvp-rd-aspen -C deploy"

 To start the FVP and run the software reference stack: